benvp/toniefy/README.md

-# toniefy.me - Spotify on your toniebox
+# toniefy - Spotify® on your toniebox

 This is the main repository for toniefy - a simple and seamless way to transfer songs from your Spotify premium account to your [toniebox](https://tonies.com).